Elastic Observability vs Sentry comparison

 Elastic Observability vs. Sentry

 Elastic Observability is ranked 7th in Application Performance Monitoring (APM) and Observability with 22 reviews while Sentry is ranked 8th in Application Performance Monitoring (APM) and Observability with 11 reviews.
 Elastic Observability is rated 7.8, while Sentry is rated 8.6.
 The top reviewer of Elastic Observability writes "The user interface framework lets us do custom development when needed. ".
 On the other hand, the top reviewer of Sentry writes "An easy-to-use solution that has a good dashboard, performs well, and provides flexible pricing".
-Elastic Observability is most compared with Dynatrace, New Relic, AppDynamics, Azure Monitor and Datadog, whereas Sentry is most compared with Azure Monitor, Grafana, New Relic, Datadog and AWS X-Ray.
+Elastic Observability is most compared with Dynatrace, New Relic, AppDynamics, Azure Monitor and Grafana, whereas Sentry is most compared with Azure Monitor, Grafana, New Relic, AWS X-Ray and Datadog.
 See our Elastic Observability vs. Sentry report.

 See our list of best Application Performance Monitoring (APM) and Observability vendors.